Generalization of Gibbs and Langevin Monte Carlo Algorithms in the Interpolation Regime: Experimental Details and Additional Results

 \subsubsection{Illustration of Bound Computation}

-In this section, we demonstrate again the figure in the main body in more details.
-The figure \ref{MC8k_kl} illustrates how our bounds are computed.
-The sequence of mean training losses in $\ell $ is used to compute for each $\beta $ the functional $\Gamma $ and the "KL-Bound", which corresponds to the right hand side of the inequalities in Corollary \ref{Corollary kl}.
+In this section, we discuss Figure \ref{MC8k} in the main body in more detail.
+Figure \ref{MC8k_kl} illustrates how our bounds are computed.
+The sequence of mean training losses in $\ell $ is used to compute for each $\beta $ the functional $\Gamma $ and the "KL-Bound", which corresponds to the right-hand side of the inequalities in Corollary \ref{actual bound}.
 Our bound on the test loss is then computed by applying the function $\kappa ^{-1}$ to the empirical 0-1 error and to this kl-bound.
-The graph of "KL(Train, Test)" corresponds to the left hand side in Corollary \ref{Corollary kl}.

-It is remarkable that the close fit of the upper bound on the random labels is achieved by the adjustment of a single calibration parameter.
+The graph of "KL(Train, Test)" corresponds to the left-hand side in Corollary \ref{actual bound}.
+Remarkably, the close fit of the upper bound on the random labels is achieved by the adjustment of a single calibration parameter.